annacakes281/Quiz-Your-Knowledge/README.md

 Features
-decided to change from actualy buttons to divs as the buttons would keep staying displayed - this idea was taken from carino, thought i could make it would by using buttons but this didnt seem to be the case. i was going to build radio buttons using JS but i felt uncomfrtable doing this so i decided to do it the way i knew how to Testing
+decided to change from actualy buttons to divs as the buttons would keep staying displayed - this idea was taken from carino, thought i could make it would by using buttons but this didnt seem to be the case.
+- decided to make selectable buttons for the answer as i wanted to make radio buttons but i struffled getting them to display and work the way intended, so i decided to change the answer type.
+Testing

 Deployment